yhan/payment.gateway.checkout.com/README.md

    - **Acquiring bank payment id**: Unique identifier returned from acquiring banks, Cf C# struct `Domain.AcquiringBankPaymentId`.
 In real world, each `Acquiring bank` will send their own unique identifer.
 We should adapt it to the one of Gateway .
 For simplicity of exercise, I used `System.Guid`.

+1. **Switch out for a real bank**
+   Specific `MyBankAdapter` should be implemented implementing domain port `PaymentGateway.Domain.IAdaptToBank`.

 ## Private API
 For you code reviewer's convenience, some private endpoints are exposed.
 They are